 What is the ABA Intervention model?
 Where does it come from?
 How does it work?

-This intervention model comes from the USA, specifically from the research carried out by Dr. Lovaas, in the Department of Psychology of the University of Los Angeles-California, in 1987.
+This intervention model comes specifically from the research carried out by Dr. Lovaas, in the Department of Psychology of the University of Los Angeles-California, in 1987.
 Dr. Ivar Lovaas demonstrated that behaviors in children with autism could be modified through the ABA method.
 In his study, he showed that the majority of children receiving ABA treatment could benefit significantly, even losing the diagnosis after years of therapy.

 The development of ABA treatment requires the following to occur prior to the start of this intervention:

+Evaluation of the child prior to the start of treatment.A subsequent individualized design of the intervention.
+Establishment of the ratio of treatment hours.
+They oscillate between 20 and 40 hours.
 Specific training of the therapists who develop the intervention, as well as their close environment (parents).